 Our Goal as DoDEA Fine Arts is to graduate artistically literate individuals.
 Artistic literacy is the knowledge, understanding, and skills necessary to engage authentically in the arts.

-The central purposes of the DoDEA CCRSA are to identify the learning that we want for all of our students and to drive improvement in the education system that delivers that learning.
-Our Arts standards, therefore, embody the key concepts, processes and traditions of study in each subject area, and articulate the aspirations of those invested in our schools-students, teachers, administrators, and the military community at large.
-The College and Career Ready Standards for the Arts integrate the processes, skills and knowledge, sample assessments, and criteria for successful learning into a single organized system that spans K- grade 12; aligned to the philosophical foundations and lifelong goals of our students.
-Rooted in backward design, our outcomes-based approach to the arts curriculum and instruction emanates from four artistic processes; eleven anchor standards, and performance standards that encompass the Kindergarten through grade 12 instructional programs.
+The DoDEA K–12 Fine Arts program fully implemented the DoDEA College and Career Ready Standards for the Arts (CCRSA) in the school year 2017-2018.
+The central purposes of the DoDEA CCRSA are to identify the learning that we want for all our students and to drive improvement in the education system that delivers that learning.
+Our Arts standards, therefore, embody the key concepts, processes and traditions of study in each subject area, and articulate the aspirations of those invested in our schools: students, teachers, administrators, and the military community at large.
+The CCRSA integrates the processes, skills and knowledge, sample assessments, and criteria for successful learning into a single organized system that spans K–12; aligned to the philosophical foundations and lifelong goals of our students.
+Rooted in backward design, our outcomes-based approach to the arts curriculum and instruction emanates from four artistic processes; eleven anchor standards, and performance standards that encompass the K–12 instructional programs.

-The standards are organized by discipline (Music, Theatre and Visual Arts) around four artistic processes:
+The standards are organized by discipline (Music, Theatre and Visual Arts) around four artistic processes and 11 anchor standards:

 Creating: Conceiving and developing new artistic ideas and work.

 Anchor Standard #1.
 Generate and conceptualize artistic ideas and work.